\"Writing.Com

 Don't forget to support our sponsor!

-ASIN: 0997970618
+ASIN: 1542722411

-Amazon's Price: $ 14.99
+Amazon's Price: $ 12.99

 Ask & Answer

-Replies to my last horror/scary newsletter "Nature Monsters Which nature monster really exists, according to your beliefs?
+Replies to my last horror/scary newsletter "Nature MonstersOpen in new Window.
+Which nature monster really exists, according to your beliefs?

-Quick-Quill wrote: I have been watching all the paranormal shows on Netflix.
+Quick-Quill Author Icon wrote: I have been watching all the paranormal shows on Netflix.
 I loved the secret of skinwalker ranch, Mystery at Blind Frog ranch.
 Along with every show like them on the History Channel until they pulled them off and put them on Discovery+

-Lilith of House Martell wrote: Great topic and info!
+Lilli 🧿 ☕ Author Icon wrote: Great topic and info!
 These 'nature monsters' are always delightful to read about!
 Thanks for the trinket, too!
 What a view!

-Scifiwizard Retired wrote: The prehistoric Megalodon shark.
+Scifiwizard Retired Author Icon wrote: The prehistoric Megalodon shark.

-s wrote: I've done a fair bit of study into ancient monsters and beliefs, as well as cryptids.
+s Author Icon wrote: I've done a fair bit of study into ancient monsters and beliefs, as well as cryptids.
 What started as an assignment for a university degree back in the early 2000s has ballooned into a book in excess of 210k words with, I think, the majority of monsters from belief and legend included.

 The only cryptids I believe in are misplaced animals - some (not all) of the big cat sightings in the Australian forests, kangaroos and wallabies in the UK and USA - because they were pets that were set loose and bred, and can often be traced back to their origins.